 Yes, when we release your song, we will link it to your existing artist profile or create a new one for you if one doesn’t exist.
 If you already have an artist profile, please send it to us when you receive the final master of your song so we can link it to the right account.

-You are responsible for logging into your profile as the artist and changing any profile details (ie. photos, bio etc).
+When the song is released, you are responsible for logging into your profile as the artist and changing any profile details (ie. photos, bio etc).
+You can do that here: https://artists.spotify.com/claim

 Only a name will be listed on Bandcamp and cannot be linked to any artist profile.
 If you have any questions or queries, please contact us at info@playitstrange.org.nz